 “Cut & Paste” Process:

 The original dollar amount was altered with a pen having similar colored ink.
-Special instrumentation (used to examine ink in the infrared light spectrum) clearly revealed the use of a second pen.
-The instrument is useful in detecting alterations in medical records, ledgers, checks, contracts, etc. However, the instrument also served to show ‘patching’ strokes were made with a different pen in a signature case.
+Special instrumentation (used to examine ink in the infrared light spectrum), clearly revealed the use of a second pen having a different ink formula.
+The instrument is useful in detecting alterations in medical records, ledgers, checks, contracts, etc. The instrument also served to show ‘patching’ strokes were made with a different pen in a signature case.

 If you suspect a document was altered in some manner, contact me so I may discuss with you how the issue may be resolved.